-Hidden Gems: Explore the Hidden Beaches of Crete
+Explore the hidden beaches of Crete

 Author: Tonia

-8 min read
+7 min read

 Crete is full of well-known beaches, but if you're looking to escape the crowds and find your own slice of paradise, there are plenty of off-the-beaten-path spots worth the extra effort to get to.
 These secluded beaches, mostly on the southern coast, offer quiet, unspoiled beauty that feels like a secret waiting to be shared.

-Red Beach (or Kokkini Ammos)
+Red beach (or Kokkini Ammos)

 Located just 800m from Matala and 68km southwest of Heraklion, Red Beach is a secluded gem known for its striking red sand and clear blue-green waters.
 You can reach it via a 15-25 minute hike over Kastri Hill or by a short boat ride from Matala Harbour.

 The beach offers limited facilities—a small, occasionally open canteen and a few tamarisk trees for shade—so bringing your own supplies is recommended.
 Its northern side is nudist-friendly and carries a legacy of the 60s and 70s hippie culture.
-The area is protected by the Natura 2000 program and features fascinating rock carvings and nearby caves accessible by boat, making it a unique and tranquil spot to explore.
+The area is protected by the Natura 2000 program and features fascinating rock carvings and nearby caves accessible by boat, making it a unique spot to explore.

 Read more about Red Beach.